This blog was originally published on July 14, 2020, and was updated on October 22, 2021, for context and clarity.

 - The Reformer: This personality type is often Rational and Idealistic, Principled, Purposeful, Self-Controlled, and a Perfectionist.
 They often value balance and serenity.

-- The Helper: Caring and Interpersonal; This personality type is often Demonstrative, Generous, and a People-Pleaser.
-They aim to be well-liked and will sacrifice their own happiness for others.
+- The Helper: Caring and Interpersonal, this personality type is often Demonstrative, Generous, and a People-Pleaser.
+They aim to be well-liked and will sacrifice their happiness for others.

 - The Challenger: The Powerful, Dominating Type.
 They are often Self-Confident, Decisive, Willful, and Confrontational.
 They often dislike being controlled and aim to be dominant in their environment.

 - The Peacemaker: The Easygoing, Self-Effacing Type.
 Receptive, Reassuring, Agreeable, and Complacent.
 They tend to want to create harmony in their environment and avoid conflicts and tension.